-The Service has commitment to ongoing learning and reflective practice.
+The Service has a commitment to ongoing learning and reflective practice.
 Our staff are our most valuable resource.
 We are committed to providing a fulfilling and professional environment that encourages initiative, feedback and the delivery of excellence in child care.

 To be sensitive to each other’s individual needs and develop trusting relationships.